yongcongwang/blog/source/_posts/coding/Effective-Modern-Cpp.md

 # 9. Prefer alias declarations to typedefs.
 - `typedef`s don't support templatization, but alias declarations do.
-- Alias templates avoid the `::type` suffix and, in templatess, the "typename" prefix often required to refer to  typedefs.
+- Alias templates avoid the `::type` suffix and, in templates, the "typename" prefix often required to refer to  typedefs.
 - C++14 offers alias templates for all the C++11 type traits transformations.

 # 10. Prefer `scoped enums` to `unscoped enums`.